-While IDEA is intended as a free online resource for personal dialect research, IDEA retains copyright on the archive’s files and other information contained herein.
+IDEA is a free resource for personal research but retains copyright on the archive’s files and other information contained herein.
 You may use the archive as such without special permission.
 However, you may not copy the majority of text of any single page or distribute any sound files without the express written consent of IDEA and the payment of a fee appropriate to the intended use.

 The following examples are provided as a guide:

-- Also consistent with fair-use law, you may include brief pieces of information (text and audio) from IDEA in books, articles, papers, training materials, or lectures, without special permission but with proper citation, as required by law.
-However, you may not include the “native files,” without special permission.
+- Also consistent with fair-use law, you may quote briefly from IDEA’s text and/or audio in books, articles, papers, training materials, or lectures, without special permission but with proper citation, as required by law.
+However, you may not include the “native files” without special permission.
 If you wish us to provide you with those sound files or the complete text of specific samples, please contact us with full details of your needs.
 A permissions fee will be assessed, appropriate to your intended use of the files, but sufficient only to cover our administrative costs in the case of non-commercial, academic projects.
 At our discretion, we may waive fees entirely.